“Highly motivated and energetic faculty with excellent knowledge. Easy to understand, excellent resources. Thankyou for this opportunity”

-The Antimicrobial Academy provides a meaningful opportunity to transfer skills to health professionals working in the Aboriginal and Torres Strait Islander health sector, to create a cadre of antimicrobial stewards, advocates and spokespeople to partner with and continue to improve health care delivery, research platforms and advocacy.
+The Antimicrobial Academy provides a valuable opportunity to convey essential skills and knowledge about AMS and AMR to health professionals in the Aboriginal and Torres Strait Islander health sector.
+This initiative aims to create a group of antimicrobial stewards, advocates, and spokespeople who can collaborate to enhance healthcare delivery, research platforms, and advocacy efforts within the sector.

 Why?